aforward9600/pokemonpalette/README.md

   - minor text change indicating its return
   - the captain's text has been slightly altered for a more generic context
 - There is a new NPC in the west-east underground path that generates random battles after beating the elite 4
+- New NPC in celadon hotel will reward coins for showing him requested pkmn
 - Talking to prof oak after beating the elite 4 let's you challenge him to a battle
 - Trainer Green can be battled next to the ss anne dock truck after beating the elite 4
 - Can battle Mr. Fuji after beating the elite 4